• Home

 How much does it cost?

-On average, the cost of social robot interventions is likely high.
+On average, social robot interventions are likely to be high-cost.

 How can you implement it well?

-To implement this intervention effectively, the following strategies can be considered:
+To implement this intervention effectively, consider the following strategies:

-1. Prefer Individual Interventions: Prioritize individual social robot interventions over group settings, as personalized interactions are more acceptable and applicable.
-This approach acknowledges that a one-size-fits-all approach may not be suitable.
+Prefer individual sessions: Offer social robot interventions one-on-one rather than in groups, as personalized interactions are generally more acceptable and practical.
+A single approach may not work for everyone.

-3. Augmenting Human-Animal Interaction: Emphasize that social robots are intended as supplements, not substitutes, for human-animal interaction.
-Maintain a balance between social robot interactions and the invaluable benefits derived from live animal interaction to uphold the rights and autonomy of older adults.
+Augment human-animal interaction: Use social robots as a supplement, not a replacement, for live human-animal interaction.
+Maintain a balance to respect the rights and autonomy of older adults.

 Equity Considerations